ove/ove-apps/packages/ove-app-qrcode/README.md

 All OVE applications can be launched using the [Launcher UI](https://ove.readthedocs.io/en/stable/ove-ui/packages/ove-ui-launcher/README.html), the [Python Client Library](https://ove.readthedocs.io/en/stable/ove-sdks/python/README.html), and the OVE APIs.
 The API used to launch an application is the same for all applications, but the data that is passed into it is application-specific.

-To launch the HTML app and load a web page using the OVE APIs:
+To launch the QR Code app and display a QR Code using the OVE APIs:

 Linux/Mac: